jaruary/microservice/README.md

 ```

 ### Shutdown Tomcat and Stop the H2 Database Server
-Tomcat can be stopped from the console it is running in by pressing `CTRL+C`
+Tomcat can be stopped from the console it is running in by pressing `CTRL+C`.
+Tomcat should also be stopped before shutting down the H2 TCP Server.

-To stop the H2 database server, run the `StopH2TcpServer.sh` script
+To stop the H2 TCP Server, run the `StopH2TcpServer.sh` script
 ```
 cd $HOME/MicroServiceProject; \
 ./StopH2TcpServer.sh